-MU-AP 205 Applied Lessons-Bass Guitar (1-2) [For Music and Worship Arts Majors - first four semesters taking the course]

-MU-AP 405 Applied Lessons-Bass Guitar (1-2) [For Music and Worship Arts majors - fifth and proceeding semesters]
+MU-AP 205 Applied Lessons-Bass Guitar (1-2) [first four semesters taking the course] MU-AP 405 Applied Lessons-Bass Guitar (1-2) [fifth and proceeding semesters]

 This course offers beginning to advanced instruction in working with the bass guitar.
 Included is a study of melodic scale patterns and concepts, arpeggio shapes, chord phrasing, and rhythmic patterns to accompany traditional and contemporary musical styles.
 Successful awarding of credit is dependent upon the satisfactory completion of the required lessons, fulfillment of practice requirements, and artistic development relative to the level of ability and prior enrollment.
 These courses can be repeated for both the fall and spring semesters.
 Course Fee attached.